 Springfield bomb squad recovers ‘possible explosive device’ from McDaniel Lake

 NEAR SPRINGFIELD, Mo.
-(KY3) - A bomb squad from the Springfield Police Department recovered a “possible explosive device” found by two fishermen Sunday morning at McDaniel Lake, according to the Greene County Sheriff’s Office.
+(KY3) - A bomb squad from the Springfield Fire Department recovered a “possible explosive device” found by two fishermen Sunday morning at McDaniel Lake, according to the Greene County Sheriff’s Office.

-It’s unknown what exactly the device was at this time, but investigators are looking into it and say there is no threat to the community.
+The investigation is ongoing and officials say there is no threat to the community.

-Two fishermen found the device earlier Sunday morning near McDaniel Lake while magnetic fishing, an activity that consists of searching for metal objects submerged in lakes, rivers and other bodies of water.
-They located the device, then alerted authorities to the scene.
+Two fishermen found a suspicious device earlier Sunday morning near McDaniel Lake while magnetic fishing, an activity that consists of searching for metal objects submerged in lakes, rivers and other bodies of water.
+They located the device, which they believed to be a grenade, then alerted authorities to the scene.

-The Greene County Sheriff’s Office, Springfield Police Department Bomb Squad and Springfield City Utilities all responded to the bridge by McDaniel Lake.
-After securing the area, the bomb squad removed the device from the lake.
+The Greene County Sheriff’s Office, Springfield Fire Department Bomb Squad and Springfield City Utilities all responded to the bridge by McDaniel Lake.
+After securing the area, the bomb squad removed the device from the lake and blew it up using precautions.

+James Newton, a frequent magnet fisher around the Ozarks, said his discovery Sunday caught him by surprise.

+“I was kind of in shock, then I was so nervous I was shaking.
+Everybody around me was shaking,” said Newton.

-No injuries have been reported at this time.
-Authorities are expected to clear the scene in the next few hours.
+No injuries have been reported and the scene is clear.
 It’s unknown if the device is connected to any criminal activity, but the Greene County Sheriff’s Office is handling the investigation.

 Additional details are limited, but we will update as more information becomes available.